sanjay-kv/recode-website/community/team.md

 ## Owner and Founder {#owner}

-CodeHarborHub was founded by [Ajay Dhangar](https://www.linkedin.com/in/ajay-dhangar/).
-Ajay is a software engineer and educator with a passion for teaching and mentoring.
+Recode Hive was founded by [Sanjay Viswanathan](https://www.linkedin.com/in/sanjay-k-v/).
+Sanjay is a software engineer and educator with a passion for teaching and mentoring.
 He is dedicated to providing accessible and comprehensive educational resources to learners of all levels, from beginners to advanced professionals.

 <ActiveTeamRow />